equalitie/banjax/README.md

      /usr/local/trafficserver/modules

-Copy banjax.conf file in:
+Copy banjax.conf file to the folder of your choice.
+The default directroy that banjax is going to look for banjax.conf is ATS default plugin dircetory, for example:

      /usr/local/trafficserver/modules/banjax/

 Add a line

-    banjax.so
+    banjax.so [/path/to/the/folder/where/banjax.conf/resides]

 to

     /usr/local/trafficserver/conf/plugins.conf

+If you omit the path arguement, banjax will look into ATS plugin directory for banjax.conf.

 Installation from source
 ------------------------